-If the thickness of your oil paints are keeping you from spreading or blending them easily, you need some additional oil painting medium to mix in with the paint.
+If the thickness of your oil paint is keeping you from spreading or blending them easily, you probably need some additional oil painting medium to mix in with the paint.

 The oil paint you squeeze straight out of the tube consists of two parts: pigment (little particles of color) and medium (clear oil).